yusukemihara/tap11tools/README.md

 * generate and store key(only rsa)
 * make csr with the key inside token
 * store certificate to token
-* enumerate keys in token
+* list keys in token
-* enumerate certs in token
+* list certs in token

 pkcs11tools uses libp11.so you need pkcs#11 library for your token.